 - A soccer-specific warm-up is important for both the player and the coach.
-A soccer-specific warm-up is especially important for the player, who must get up to speed for the game.
-A soccer-specific warm-up is especially important for the coach, who has more of an opportunity to see his players more closely.
+It is important for the player, as they must get up to speed for the game, and for the coach so that they have the opportunity to observe their players more closely.
 Because of these reasons, the soccer-specific warm-up is an important component of soccer training.
 Physical and technical warm-up is needed.

 A physical warm-up in soccer is a warm-up drill used to prepare the players for a game and to improve their performance and motor skills.
 A physical warm-up in soccer is a must for every soccer player and should consist of exercises that focus on the technical and tactical aspects of soccer.
 These warm-up training techniques, and especially those that utilize small formations happen to be one among many aspects that are covered in btec level 2 sport diplomas for those aiming for a career in coaching.

-From a purely athletic standpoint, it helps to think of the technical warm-up as an extra pre-game warm-up to get your heart pumping, your muscles warm, your mind is less anxious, and to prep your body for the game.
+From a purely athletic standpoint, it helps to think of the technical warm-up as an extra pre-game warm-up to get your heart pumping, your muscles warm, and your mind less anxious, and to prep your body for the game.
 Preparing your body for a game is important no matter what sport you’re playing – soccer, football, rugby, tennis, golf, or baseball.
 You can use any sport as an excuse for a warm-up, but some are more appropriate for specific sports.